 Any source of water can damage building materials and increase the risk of mold growth.
 The amount of water involved is an important factor, as is the initial level of water contamination.
 Water from a burst or leaky supply line is treated, whereas water that originates from a roof leak can encounter contaminants as it makes its way through building materials that may intensify damage or support accelerated mold growth.

 Drywall or Plaster Become Saturated

-A roof or slow plumbing leak may continue for some time before signs of water damage become obvious on the interior side of a wall or visible portion of a ceiling in the form of dampness, dripping, staining or degrading material.
-The degree of damage may be more or less severe depending on the amount of water, duration of a leak and level of water contamination.
+A roof or slow plumbing water leak may continue for some time before signs of water damage become obvious on the interior side of a wall or visible portion of a ceiling in the form of dampness, dripping, staining, or degrading material.
+The degree of damage may be more or less severe depending on the amount of water.
+It also depends on the duration of a leak and level of water contamination.

 Category One water damage caused by a broken or leaky supply line involves clean water.
-These incidents should only require plumbing repairs and drying if the problem is addressed within 24 hours of the initial incident.
+These incidents should only require plumbing repairs and drying if addressed within 24 hours of the initial incident.
 Property owners should keep in mind that the condition of treated water will degrade over time.

-Water from a roof leak, sewer backup or shower pan leak may start off or quickly become contaminated with biohazards, chemicals and microbes.
+Water from a roof leak, sewer backup, or shower pan leak may start off or quickly become contaminated with biohazards.
+It can also become contaminated with chemicals and microbes.
 Category Two water damage involving gray water necessitates disinfection, as does Category Three black water from flooding or sewer backup.

-Contaminants Permeate Porous Materials
+Water Leak Contaminants Permeate Porous Materials

-Drywall, plaster and masonry are porous and prone to absorb moisture along with any contaminants that are present in water.
+Drywall, plaster, and masonry are porous and prone to absorb moisture along with any contaminants that are present in water.
 The porosity of these building materials makes thorough disinfection difficult.
-In cases of extensive Category Two or Category Three water damage, cleanup and restoration experts may recommend tearing out and replacing these materials.
+In cases of extensive water damage, cleanup and restoration experts may recommend tearing out and replacing these materials.